hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 * What is an "Environment Variable" in a shell.
 * What is $PATH, and why I should care.

-## **Permissions**
+## Permissions

 Unix controls who can read, modify, and run files using *permissions*.
+In this lesson, we are going to learn more about how those permissions are set and how they can be modified.

+To start, every file and directory on a Unix computer belongs to one owner and one group.
+Along with each file's content, the operating system stores the information about the user and group that own it, which is the "metadata" for a given file.
+Typically, the user is also the group on your personal computer if the user was the one who setup the computer.

-Users of a multi-user UNIX system can belong to any number of groups.
+**Users of a multi-user UNIX system can belong to any number of groups.**

-Let's see what groups we all belong to:
+Let's see what groups we all belong to.
+Type `groups` into the command prompt.

 ```bash
 $ groups
 ```

 Depending on our affiliation, we all belong to at least a couple of groups.
-I belong to 4 groups,
+Since we are all using training accounts you will likely see the groups listed below:

-* rsk27
+* rc_training01
-* bcbio
+* training
-* hbctraining
+* genomebrowser-uploads
-* Domain_Users
+* domain-users

-As you can imagine, on a shared system it is important to protect each user's data.
-To start, every file and directory on a Unix computer belongs to one owner and one group.
-Along with each file's content, the operating system stores the information about the user and group that own it, which is the "metadata" for a given file.

 The user-and-group model means that for each file every user on the system falls into one of three categories: